 - Additionally, promote the use of alternative fuels.

-- Avoid areas with traffic congestions.
+- Avoid areas with traffic congestion.
 Breathing such polluted air daily also leads to health effects in the long run.

 - Avoid using fuel-burning appliances such as generators or engines in low ventilated areas.